Samuel Abu Jinapor: Political life

-Former President Akufo-Addo nominated him as the Minister responsible for Lands and Natural Resources in his second term government.He also served as the caretaker minister for Trade and Industry from January 2023 to April, 2023.
-As many pundits have attested, he has, thus far, held and executed his onerous and consequential ministerial duties with competence, courage and integrity.
+Former President Akufo-Addo nominated him as the Minister responsible for Lands and Natural Resources in his second term government.
+He also served as the caretaker minister for Trade and Industry from January 2023 to April, 2023.
+As many pundits have attested, he has, thus far, held and executed his ministerial duties with competence, courage and integrity.

-He was appointed as co-chair of the Forests and Climate Leaders’ Partnership in 2022, along with Secretary John Kerry, the United States Special Presidential Envoy for Climate, and remains committed to working with international partners to deliver Forest and nature-based solutions to climate change.
+He was appointed as co-chair of the Forests and Climate Leaders’ Partnership in 2022, along with Secretary John Kerry, the United States Special Presidential Envoy for Climate.

 In July 2024, he was appointed the Oversight Minister for Energy by President Akufo-Addo following the resignation of Dr. Mathew Opoku-Prempeh, following his nomination as Vice Presidential Candidate for the ruling New Patriotic Party.

 He is currently the Member of Parliament for the Damongo Constituency in the Savannah Region of Ghana and the Ranking Member for the Parliamentary Select Committee on Foreign Affairs.

+Xenophobia Brouhaha

+Amidst the xenophobic attacks in South Africa, the South Africa president, Cyril Ramaphosa intended visit Ghana, however this has sparked widespread arguments on the media.
+Follow this, Ghana, declined the visit which further erupted comments by a lot of Ghanaians.

+The Damongo member of parliament, Honorable Samuel Abu Jinapor caution the government, saying "A lot has happened within the past 24 hours, in relation to foreign affairs, particularly Ghana’s bilateral relations with South Africa.
+He further added that "for me to also be quick in pointing out that all foreign relations, plus one, to Article 73 of our national constitution, must be in accord or must promote Ghana’s national interest.”